 Sandy Sehmi is a chartered accountant with 25 years of experience within the financial sector, particularly within insurance and investment banking.
 After a BSc in Electronics and MSc in Computer Science from Manchester University in 1990, Sandy worked at KPMG where he qualified as member of the ICAEW (Institute of Chartered Accountants in England and Wales).
 Thereafter, he has worked in various roles within the banking industry at UBS where he was COO for the Commodities business, Standard Bank of South Africa, where he was responsible for equity structuring and deal origination in sub-Saharan Africa and, currently, at JP Morgan where he is an Executive Director with responsibility for the Commodities eCommerce product.
 He is a keen cyclist and runner.

-Charlotte Warner – Vice Chair of the Board of Directors
+Charlotte Warner – Chair of the Board of Directors & Chair of Remuneration Committee

 Charlotte was born in Hounslow and grew up in London.
 Charlotte read Classics at Oxford University and worked for 7 years as an NHS Manager in London.
 Charlotte completed an MBA at INSEAD and worked as a Commercial Manager in GlaxoSmithKline in the UK, US and Japan.
 Charlotte has three children and is the founder parent of The Rise School (a co-located partner school) where her oldest son was a pupil.